A Service to Our Nation, A Service to the World

 Distinguished citizenship transcends politics and is the highest form of public service.

-Most recently, we were honored to host on campus via zoom video conference with the Ambassador’s Residence in Abu Dhabi a special educational program with The Honorable John Rakolta Jr. ’65, United States Ambassador to the United Arab Emirates, for an interactive and informative “Conversation on Global Diplomacy” with particular attention to the historic Abraham Accord between The United Arab Emirates and Israel.
+Most recently, we were honored to host on campus via zoom video conference with the Ambassador’s Residence in Abu Dhabi a special educational program with The Honorable John Rakolta Jr. ’65, United States Ambassador to the United Arab Emirates, for an interactive and informative “Conversation on Global Diplomacy” with particular attention to the historic Abraham Accords between The United Arab Emirates and Israel.
 Ambassador Rakolta was an active witness on the global stage in recent months to this historic accord furthering peace, security, and prosperity in the Middle East.

 The video above reflects inspirational words & wisdom offered by Ambassador Rakolta as part of his hour-long exchange with Brother Rice students: